blacknred/full-twitterapp/README.md

   - `RECOMMENDATIONS:uid`(<1000, temp, many_writes, http_cache, _RECOMMENDATIONS:UID(uid)_)

-    1. users I watch/liked/reposted/replied the most that are not on my blacklist
+    1. users I watch/liked/reposted/replied the most that are not on my blocklist
-    2. top 50 recommendations of user I have started following that are not on my blacklist
+    2. top 50 recommendations of user I have started following that are not on my blocklist

     - based on my activity and the activity of my following
     - most likely all these recommendations will be mutual followings and this is ok